 The custom Nextbit ROM can be switched out for any open-source ROM, like Cyanogen or stock Android, without voiding the warranty.
 Nextbit promises it has not added any third-party apps to the smartphone.
 It wants to make this a truly open smartphone, with an unlocked Nextbit SIM card that can be switched at any time.

 Power management is another core area on which Nextbit has focused, fitting a 2680mAh battery inside.
 Other specs include Qualcomm’s hexa-core Snapdragon 808, 3GB of RAM, NFC, USB Type-C, a fingerprint sensor, Bluetooth 4.0, Wi-Fi, and LTE.
-It is surprising that Nextbit announced specs in September, considering Qualcomm plans to launch the Snapdragon 820 by the end of the year; a more powerful and well-optimized processor, earlier that year.
+It is surprising that Nextbit announced specs in September of 2015 considering that Qualcomm launched the Snapdragon 820, a more powerful and well-optimized processor, earlier that year.
 Time and budget constraints presumably played a part.

 Available at: Amazon